Synvani/synvani.github.io/_posts/2024-09-20-avata-in-the-dark.md

 ![Mounting options](20_avata-mount-options.png){: w='400' h='400' }
 _Bottom view of the Avata drone with marked options for mounting_

-I decided to move forward with option #2 for these reasons:
+I decided to move forward with option #2 for a few reasons:
-- The diamond-shaped slot provides depth for significantly more robust mounting methods.
+- The diamond-shaped slot provides depth for more robust mounting methods.
-- The depth also means that LEDs can be mounted closer to the fuselage, helping to keep the LEDs tighter with the assembly and maintaining the drone's slim profile.
+- The depth also means that LEDs can be mounted closer to the fuselage, helping to keep the LEDs tighter with the assembly and preserve the drone's slim profile.
-- The slots appear on both sides of the fuselage, making it favorable for mounting x2 mounts (with x2 LED lights).
-  - It's much safer to fly low-light missions – even if one LED fails, you could still finish your mission as planned with the other functioning LED, or at the very least significantly increase your odds of getting the drone back safely in the dark.
+- The slots appear on both sides of the fuselage, allowing to mount x2 LEDs → safer to fly low-light missions.
+If one LED fails, you could still finish your mission as planned with the other functioning LED, or at the very least increase your odds of getting the drone back safely in the dark.

 ### 3D Measurements

-Next, after deciding what component/part of the drone we are going to latch onto, we need to accurately measure that area of the drone in order to properly design a mounting solution that actually fits well.
+Next, after deciding what part of the drone we'll attach to, we need to measure that area to properly design a mount that actually fits well.
 Normally I'd grab a caliper and start measuring, but finding a scanned 3D model online saved me a ton of trial-and-error.
-Luckily, a quick search in some 3D repositories landed me in [this Thingiverse webpage][dji-avata-model] featuring the DJI Avata body scanned for us by the good soul [goshes][goshes-thingiverse].
+Luckily, a quick search in some 3D repositories landed me in this [Thingiverse webpage][dji-avata-model] featuring the DJI Avata body scanned for us by the good soul [goshes][goshes-thingiverse].

-I loaded the scanned object into my 3D modeling app (SolidWorks) and extracted the exact contour I needed for my mounting solution to fit.
-This little trick with 3D scanned objects is extremely useful and saved me at least a few iterations of caliper measuring, printing and testing the mount fit vs. real drone body.
+I loaded the scanned object into my 3D modeling app and extracted the exact contour I needed for my mounting solution to fit.
+Using scanned objects is super efficient and saved me at least a few iterations of caliper measuring, printing and testing the mount fit vs. real drone body.

 ![Avata VPS components](30_avata-measure-sketch.png)
 _Measurement sketch drawn on a 3D model of the Avata drone_

 ### The Design

-With the goal of complying with all requirements specified above, I finally got down to the actual 3D modeling step.
-Using the measurement sketch from before, I started by designing the **core** of the mount (diamond-like shape that fits in the propeller-guards slot), and around it I derived a few key elements:
+With the goal of meeting all requirements I specified above in my mini-PRD, I finally got down to the actual modeling step.
+Using the measurement sketch from before, I started by designing the **core** of the mount (diamond-like shape that fits in the propeller-guards slot), and around it I added a few key elements:
 1. **Base plate** – this would be the surface area to which I'd attach the LED.
 I want it to be slim and match the actual surface area my LED takes (minimize impact on propeller thrust).
 2. **Flexible arms** – these elements will continue upwards from the core, they will be relatively thin to enable flexibility as the mount is pushed into the slot in the drone body.
-3. **Latch teeth** – these elements will merge to the top of the flexible arms and will allow locking the mount into place when fully inserted into the diamond-shaped slot.
+3. **Latch teeth** – these will merge to the top of the flexible arms and will allow locking the mount in place when fully inserted into the diamond-shaped slot.
-4. **Arm extensions** – this is the top-most part of the flexible arms, it will extrude above the propeller-guards to enable a human operator to flex the arms and detach the mount from the drone body.
+4. **Arm extensions** – this is the top-most part of the flexible arms, it will extrude above the propeller-guards.
+It'll enable the pilot to flex the arms and detach the mount from the drone body.

 ![Avata VPS components](40_led-mount-part.png){: w='500' h='500' }
 _LED mount design_

-Here are a few more pictures of the assembly:
+Here are a few screenshots of the mount attached to the scanned drone body:

 ![Design assembly view](70_assembly-diagonal.png)
-_Mock BRDRC LED (green) attached to the drone with our custom mount (blue)_
+_Mock BRDRC LED (green) attached to the drone with my custom mount (blue)_

 ![Design assembly front view](50_assembly-front.png) _Front view showcasing the slim profile of a mock BRDRC LED (green) mounted on the drone_